I have a rule of three when I am thinking of designing a new blanket. I need the stitch, the pattern and the yarn to all work well together.

 Repeat around as many times as you’d like.
 I did 4 times.

 Now weave in all the ends and enjoy!
-This blanket is machine washable.
+This Crochet Spider Stitch Blanket is machine washable.
 But I’d lay it out to dry.

-Come and show me your finished project if you’d like!
+Come and show me your finished Crochet Spider Stitch Blanket if you’d like!
 I’m on Instagram the most, then Facebook.
 There are some cute icons on the left side of my blog that take you straight to those pages and places.
 Thank you for becoming my Pinterest friend too!